hornster02/hornster02/README.md

 🚫***Firewall*** (restrict access) - Outpost/TinyWall/🟦Firewall App Blocker.
 I recommend removing default exceptions.
 <br/>
-Win firewall has rules stored here ```HKLM\SYSTEM\ControlSet\services\SharedAccess\Parameters\FirewallPolicy\FirewallRules``` and forbidding of arbitrarily adding exceptions is easily done by adding and modifying permissions for "Everyone" (⚠️, improper handling may block Internet connection, regardless of whether firewall or associated SYS services are running = errors/warnings may not be listed in EventLog)
+Win firewall has rules stored here ```HKLM\SYSTEM\ControlSet\services\SharedAccess\Parameters\FirewallPolicy\FirewallRules``` and forbidding of arbitrarily adding exceptions is easily done by adding and modifying permissions (⚠️, improper handling may block Internet connection, regardless of whether firewall or associated SYS services are running = errors/warnings may not be listed in EventLog)

 🚫***🟦 hosts*** - restrict access to servers in format ```0.0.0.0 www.x.com``` ```0.0.0.0 x.com``` (sometimes it doesn't work without "www", so use both formats to be sure); don't include http(s).
 Useful, for example, for blocking intrusive ads (videos/animation/downloads/new tabs)